 Games that involve karate, martial arts, and fighting have been in circulation for a long time.
 Over the years, they have become more refined.
 The game controls have become more intuitive.
 The graphics and gameplay have become more realistic.
 In short, the karate games of today are finely developed and thoroughly enjoyable.

-Let us talk about some karate games that I enjoy the most.
+Let us talk about some karate video games that I enjoy the most.

 Table of Contents